If you want to learn how to get cheap train tickets and save money on your travel, you’re in the right place.

 Railcards are a great way to save money on train travel across the UK because they aren’t limited by region.

-A Railcard will entitle you to up to a third off selected train fares.
-The more frequently you travel, the more savings you’ll make.
-According to the Railcard website, cardholders can save as much as £159 a year with the 16-25 Railcard, and as much as £218 a year with the 26-30 Railcard.
+A Railcard entitles you to up to a third off selected train fares.
+The more frequently you travel and buy train tickets, the more savings you’ll make.
+According to the Railcard website, cardholders save an average of £192 a year with the 16-25 Railcard, and an average of £258 a year with the 26-30 Railcard.

 There are Railcard options for a wide range of groups, from students and families to seniors and veterans.
-All cards have an annual option and some have a three-year option, although not all do.
+All cards have an annual option.
+Some have a three-year option, but not all.

 Whether you go for a one-year or three-year card, you’ll have to pay the full price upfront.
 If you’re eligible for a three-year card, choosing this option will save you money, as one three-year card is cheaper than the price of three one-year cards.